Lynn Hughes (artist)

-Lynn Hughes (1951) is a Canadian artist and academic.
+Lynn Hughes (born 1951) is a Canadian artist, digital game designer, and academic.

 Work

 From the early 1980s to mid 1990s Hughes was known for her paintings that integrated scientific and philosophical issues.

 Academic career

 Hughes is a professor of Intermedia in the studio arts department of Concordia University, where she is also the Research Chair in Interaction Design and Games Innovation.
-Hughes is also head of the Technoculture, Art and Games cluster in the Milieux research collective at Concordia.
+Hughes is also head of the Technoculture, Art and Games (TAG) cluster in the Milieux research collective at Concordia.

 Collections

 Several of Hughes' works on paper are included in the permanent collection of the National Gallery of Canada.